Inference in generalized linear models with robustness to misspecified variances

+where, as we recall $V$ is the true covariance of the outcomes, and $\asV$ is the limit of the estimates under the chosen estimation procedure.
 We first revisit the simple case considered by \cite{Hemerik.etal:2020}, in which the variance is misspecified by a multiplicative constant.
 In this case, the properties of the standardized sign-flip score test are not affected by this misspecification.
 In particular, we have second-moment null-invariance.

-\begin{prop} Assume that Assumptions \ref{ass:dispersion}-\ref{ass:lindeberg} hold.
+\begin{prop} Assume that Assumptions \ref{ass:link}-\ref{ass:lindeberg} hold.
 If the variances are misspecified by any finite constant $c>0$, that is, $V=c\asV$, the standardized sign-flip score statistic is second-moment null-invariant.
-The test that rejects $H_0$ if \eqref{example.teststd} holds is i) an exact $\alpha$ level test in case of normal response with identity link and ii) asymptotically exact in all other cases. \end{prop}
+The test that rejects $H_0$ if \eqref{example.teststd} holds is asymptotically exact. \end{prop}

 The proposition uses the property that the test is invariant to multiplication by a constant.
 This result is relevant, for instance, in models with a common unknown dispersion parameter, such as normal regression model.
 In such cases the test can be performed, and retains second-moment null-invariance, without the need to estimate the common dispersion parameter.
 We can save ourselves the effort of estimating it, taking simply $\estphi=1$.
 This special situation coincides with the standard parametric framework based on the quasi-likelihood approach.